HomeContactBlogAbout usLinks

 Vickers-Armstrongs Valiant BK1 XD818.
 Photo by Ian Haskell

-107 Valiants were built, including the three prototypes.
-The Valiant was originally assigned to the strategic nuclear bombing role, but also served as an air-to-air tanker and as a reconnaissance Aircraft with 543 Squadron at RAF Wyton.
+107 Valiants were built including the three prototypes.
+The Valiant was originally assigned to the strategic nuclear bombing role, but also served as an air-to-air tanker and as a reconnaissance aircraft with 543 Squadron at RAF Wyton.

-The last known Valiant tanker sortie was on 9th December 1964, this particular Aircraft was XD812 and the sortie was carried out over the North sea refueling Lightnings.
-The Aircraft Captain was Wing Commander Ken Smith (DFC) Officer Commanding 214 Squadron.
+The last known Valiant tanker sortie was on 9th December 1964, this particular aircraft was XD812 and the sortie was carried out over the North Sea refueling Lightnings.
+The aircraft captain was Wing Commander Ken Smith (DFC) Officer Commanding 214 Squadron.

 Due to metal fatigue all of the Valiant fleet were permanently grounded as of 20th January 1965.